 Another way you can become a pastry chef is through apprenticeship.
-You can become an apprentice in place of formal training.
-Although not the most common route, still many consider it as more practical and attractive.
-The best thing about apprenticeship is that you are in the tutelage of a professional pastry chef.
+You can become an apprentice in a place of formal training.
+Although not the most common route, still many consider it more practical and attractive.
+The best thing about an apprenticeship is that you are in the tutelage of a professional chef.
 For your apprenticeship, you will still need to have 12 formal courses.
 Many culinary organizations offer apprenticeship programs.

-How to Become a Pastry Chef without Going to School?
+How to Become a Pastry Chef Without Going to School?

 However, some people do not have the means to take online courses, have formal training, or join apprenticeship programs.
 The good news is that you can still become a pastry chef even without going to school or training.
 Proper education still counts but it is not a necessity as far as being a pastry chef is concerned.
 Here is what you can do:

 - Apprentice with an experienced baker in an actual bakery.
-After all, the experience is the best teacher.
+After all, experience is the best teacher.